underscoreL0K1/ISpyBlueBalls/README.md

 # ISpyBlueBalls
-FRC 1807's first full use custom vision processing system, designed for FRC 2022 RAPID REACT GAME
+FRC 1807's custom vision processing system, designed for FRC 2022 RAPID REACT GAME

 There are two scripts to this program: the Processor running on a raspberry PI and the reciever running on the Driverstation laptop that recieves video streams.
 The Rio and PI communicate over network tables (make sure to set the static IP of the Rio and the PC).